concierge/Concierge/doc/ModuleCreation.md

 Concierge has been created using [Node.JS](https://nodejs.org/).
 As with any Node.JS application, it is possible to depend on other Node.JS modules using `require`.
 Within Concierge, `require` has been extended to automatically install modules from [NPM](https://www.npmjs.com/) if they are not found locally.
 For example, if you inserted the statement `require('foo')` into a module and `foo` was an NPM module that had not already been installed, `foo` would be installed before letting your module continue execution.

+In addition, node modules within the `core/common` directory can be required using `require('concierge/*')`, where `*` is the name of the module.
+These have been created for common use cases of Concierge.

 ### Methods
 Every module must provide the some basic methods depending on their type.
 These are used to perform whatever tasks are required.
 The basic types are:
 - [Module](./api/Module.md).
 A module listens for and responds to messages from users.